Tak783/healthmax/README.md

 #### Why does the quiz have “Upsell steps” and a  progress bar

 * To keep the user motivated to finish the quiz
 * To keep selling to the user usefulness of the app
+* To prime them for usage and paywall conversion

 #### Why is quiz data entry at the bottom of the screen